Museum of Musical Instruments Brussels

 How to get to Musical Instruments Museum

-The Museum of Musical Instruments is located within an art nouveau style building called the “Old England”.
-Formerly a warehouse.
+The Museum of Musical Instruments is located within an art nouveau style building called the "Old England".
 A beautiful glass elevator and excellent patio café can be enjoyed here.
 The Centre of Comic Strip Art is also housed here.

 It is situated close to the Royal Palace and Royale area, where you will also find the Royal Museums of Fine Arts, the BELvue Museum and the Magritte Museum.
 It is a part of the Mont des Arts group of museums.